Simultaneous weight reduction and cost reduction are some of the most important development targets in the transportation industry.

 - Erosion

-In a vehicle chassis, however, the engineer must design door crossmembers that maintain their shape under normal driving, but absorb energy during a crash … but not so much that the impact force spreads to the rest of the vehicle.
+In a vehicle chassis, however, the engineer must design door crossmember frames that maintain their shape under normal driving, but absorb energy during a crash … but not so much that the impact force spreads to the rest of the vehicle.

 Forming higher-strength steels can be a challenge for your roll forming vendor.
-As long as your partner has the capability to accomplish it, your result may be worth the trouble.
+As long as your partner can accomplish it, your result may be worth the trouble.

 In recent years, roll forming has swiped many traditionally stamped jobs in the automotive industry.
 Your vendor’s (and your design engineer’s) biggest struggles in using high-strength steels will usually be poor flatness and see-sawing mechanical properties.